I was wondering if you could share your thoughts on how to flow from sentence to sentence. I feel mine can be a bit jumpy as I tell the story.

 still, that is, then, thereafter, therefore, thus, undoubtedly, yet

-8 Responses to “Sentence Flow”
+8 thoughts on “Sentence Flow”

 I so much like what you said about Dan Brown’s lack of style in writing.
 His method of writing appears to reflect the way many other novels have been written for the last few years, and I believe this is partly a result of reading on the Internet.